 Price Quotes are Often Apples to Oranges

-If you get a really low price quote, it’s probably not comparable to the higher one.
+If you get a really low-price quote, it’s probably not comparable to the higher one.

 There is a wide variety of levels of sign-making.
 Some shops, especially online providers, will have very low prices.
 Still, an unsuspecting buyer will not know to understand that the materials used and the way the sign is printed and finished are of very low quality.
 For reference, the least expensive vinyl printing material roll we have, which we only use for short-term indoor uses, is about $200.
 The material we use for outdoor signs is over $1,000 a roll, and the laminated we use for it is several hundred dollars a roll.
 So, someone using inexpensive, low-quality material can have a very low cost to the consumer, but it’ll last weeks or months compared to many years.
+Thus, one sign shop secret is that an exceptionally low price guarantees lower-quality materials.

 Trust Your Sign Shop Professional